 Due to the worldwide health crisis, the 2019 GFAA Awards Ceremony has been cancelled, but an online live Facebook event will take place on Monday, May 11, 2020 at 1:00 pm Eastern.
 All patrons and fans are invited to attend this live announcement of the winners of the 2019 GFAA Awards.

 In 2018, the fifth edition of the program juried 13 Awards, and announced a final slate of 94 Nominees- from 6 continents, 49 cities and 31 countries across the globe.
 Whereas many are from the top 100 art museums visited in the world (*April 2017, The Art Newspaper), the majority (55%) are from smaller institutions, independent projects, galleries, fairs and biennials.

 The culmination of the annual program took place on Tuesday, March 12, 2019 in celebration of all GFAA Nominees and the presentation of the Winners of the 2018 Global Fine Art Awards.
 The black-tie gala was held at the Harold Pratt Mansion on Park Avenue and 68th St in NYC, headquarters of the Council on Foreign Relations.

-GFAA Judges selected thirteen Winners to be revealed during the award ceremony– one in each of the following categories: Contemporary and Post-War- solo artist; Contemporary and Post-War- group or theme; Impressionist and Modern- solo artist; Impressionist and Modern- group or theme; Renaissance, Baroque, Old Masters and Dynasties- solo artist; Renaissance, Baroque, Old Masters and Dynasties- group or theme; Ancient Art; Photography; Design; Fringe; Public Art, and the new awards that premiered last year – Global Planet and Global Humanity.
+GFAA Judges selected thirteen Winners to be revealed during the award ceremony– one in each of the following categories: Contemporary and Post-War- solo artist; Contemporary and Post-War- group or theme; Impressionist and Modern- solo artist; Impressionist and Modern- group or theme; Renaissance, Baroque, Old Masters and Dynasties- solo artist; Renaissance, Baroque, Old Masters and Dynasties- group or theme; Ancient Art; Photography; Design; Fringe; Public Art, and the new awards that premiered in 2017 – Global Planet and Global Humanity.